 (91) "Licensed material" means radioactive material received, possessed, used, transferred or disposed of under a general or specific license.

 (92) "Loose-fitting facepiece" means a respiratory inlet covering that is designed to form a partial seal with the face.

 (93) "Lost or missing licensed source of radiation" means a licensed source of radiation whose location is unknown.
 It includes material that has been shipped but has not reached its destination and whose location cannot be readily traced in the transportation system.

-(94) "Low-level radioactive waste" or "LLRW," also "low-level waste," or "LLW" means radioactive waste which is not high-level radioactive waste, spent nuclear fuel, NARM, or byproduct material as defined in section 11 E. (2) of the Atomic Energy Act of 1954, as amended, but is radioactive material that the United States nuclear regulatory commission classifies as low-level radioactive waste.
+(94) "Low-level radioactive waste" or "LLRW," also "low-level waste," or "LLW" means radioactive waste which is not high-level radioactive waste, spent nuclear fuel, NARM, or byproduct material as defined in section 11 E. (2) of the Atomic Energy Act of 1954 68 Stat.
+919, 42 U.S.C.
+2011, as amended (2005), but is radioactive material that the United States nuclear regulatory commission classifies as low-level radioactive waste.